Chinatown food gems to curb your hunger pangs

 Since young, a trip down to Chinatown would mean shopping for Chinese New Year goodies and decorations.
 However, with more and more food gems appearing in Chinatown, heading there for Chinese New Year shopping is no longer my only purpose.
 Here are some Chinatown food gems that are worth a visit the next time you’re in the area.

 Steamov is one supper spot you can check out for its unique conveyor belt concept.
 Some of the soup bases offered include Tomato Pot, Herbal Duck Pot, and Sour Vegetable Fish Pot, and they set you back $5 each.
-Each skewer or clipped item is priced at $1, whereas sticks with a flat end is priced at $3.
+Each skewer or clipped item is priced at $1, whereas bites on sticks with a flat end are priced at $3.
 Also, meat lovers would be elated to know that there are Beef Rolls ($10) and Pork Bellies ($8) available.
 To enjoy your hot pot session even more, pair your food with some of your own sauce concoctions at the sauce counter.

-Check out our full review of Steamov!
+Check out our Steamov review!

 Address: 325 New Bridge Road, Singapore 088760